The Westinghouse Roaster

 Click to enlarge

-November 9, 2001: Here is the 1955 model roaster.
+November 9, 2001: Here is a postwar RO-81 model roaster (1942-1948.
 It is the same thing inside, but it has some color and three lights which show whether the thing is on and whether it has reached the desired temperature.

-Here are some photos of a late 1950s Roaster and Forgee Stand that were sent to us by Randy, one of our readers from Oregon.
+Here are some photos of an early 1950s Roaster (RO-91) and Forgee Stand that were sent to us by Randy, one of our readers from Oregon.
 Here's what he has to say:

 Hi!